Rules for Brown County Football League

 Standardize the enforcement of the weight limits for the league.

 - Each team will be assigned a weigh-in date, the second week of the season.
-Weigh-In will be conducted by the Athletic Director of each school at least one week prior to the first game.
-A certified scale is to be used for weigh-in.
+Weigh-In will be conducted by the Ashwaubenon Lions at least one week prior to the first game.
+A certified scale will be used for weigh-in.

-- Schools are responsible for communicating this mandatory weigh-in date to their respective football athletes, coaches, and parents.
+- Coaches & Board members are responsible for communicating this mandatory weigh-in date to their respective football athletes and parents.

 - A coach must produce a typed season roster with the following information for all players: first and last name, jersey number, grade in school, and an open column for the athletic director to record the athlete’s weight.